sahar119/UX-Portfolio/Case Study 1/doom.md

 An important takeaway from the feedback sessions was that participants found the meditation intervention equally effective as the notification.
 At the same time, they stated that comic intervention should be improved.
 #### "The idea behind viewing a cartoon might be vague for users; they need to be informed of why it pops up."
 #### “It's an interesting idea.
 However, it should probably be forceful on the user instead of simply being a notification.
 Something like hiding away the browser for a while to let the comic take up the space to distract the user.”
+## Second Iteration
+Based on findings from the first iteration, user research, and a theoretical framework, a design for a recommender system in two parts—design and technical implementation—was developed in the second iteration.
+The primary aim of this iteration was to design an emotional-based recommendation system for the project target group to identify their emotional state and, if the App finds that they are in a negative emotional mood (sad, anxious, or stressed), recommend them comic content.
+### UX design
+Based on the theoretical framework, there were three main emotional contributing factors related to doomscrolling: sadness, anxiety, and stress.
+In addition, based on project user research analysis, filling up spare time was one of the third main motives for intentional online news consumption.
+Time-filler moments are constant throughout the day on the train, in the bathroom, or taking a break when people want entertainment by consuming news on online media platforms (Taylor, 2019b).
+Therefore, an intention tracker was designed to identify the current users` motive for opening X.
+### Technical implementation
+A recommender system was developed that gives the current emotional state of the user, checks if it is more than 30 minutes, and then recommends three cartoons.
+This recommendation system is Non-personalized and works based on weightage average technique.

+(v/(v+m) * R) + (m/(m+v) * C)
+                                             W= weightage rating
+                                             C= C is the mean vote
+                                             V= number of votes to the cartoons m= m is the minimum votes required to be considered R= Average for the cartoon as a number from 0 to 10